 Giving your child tasks around your house might be one place to start.
 First, you can show your child how you would do something like raking the leaves in the yard or making dinner (depending on your child’s age and interests) and then let him come up with his own approach.
 My 10- and 12-year-olds are tasked with cleaning the kitchen floors once a week.
 They’ve come up with a system that’s shaved the time it takes them to finish down to under 10 minutes.
 One, on hands and knees, sprays the cleaning solution while the other follows – a small rag on each foot to dry each spot.
 (They’ve even added in music, so they can scrub to the beat.)

 Allow kids to reach their own conclusions

 Part of innovation involves creativity by seeing that problems can have multiple solutions.
-"One thing I try to do – and I'm not perfect at it – is to help my kids reach their own conclusions," says Josh Linkner, a tech entrepreneur, best-selling author and the CEO and managing partner of Detroit Venture Partners.
-With his two children – Noah, 16, and Chloe, 14 – he tries to ask open-ended questions to fuel conversation.
+“One thing I try to do – and I’m not perfect at it – is to help my kids reach their own conclusions,” says Josh Linkner, a tech entrepreneur, best-selling author and former CEO and managing partner of Detroit Venture Partners.
+With his two children – Noah and Chloe – he tries to ask open-ended questions to fuel conversation.